percona/k8spg-docs/docs/delete.md

 # Delete Percona Operator for PostgreSQL

-To delete Percona Operator for PostgreSQL from Kubernetes environment means to delete the [CustomRecourceDefinitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (for complete clean-up of your Kubernetes-based environment) and the [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) related to the Operator.
+To delete Percona Operator for PostgreSQL from Kubernetes environment means to delete the [CustomRecourceDefinitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) and the [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) related to the Operator.

 Here's the sequence of steps to do it: